110 Cases Heard Pursuant to the Uniform Administrative Procedures Act

 Responsible Officer: University Counsel

-This policy describes the circumstances under which Middle Tennessee State University (MTSU or University) will apply the contested case hearing provisions of the Uniform Administrative Procedures Act (UAPA), T.C.A. §§ 4-5-101 et. seq. and the procedures for UAPA hearings.
+This policy describes the circumstances under which Middle Tennessee State University (MTSU or University) may apply the contested case hearing provisions of the Uniform Administrative Procedures Act (UAPA), T.C.A. §§ 4-5-101 et. seq. and the procedures for UAPA hearings.

 The contested case procedures set forth in the UAPA may be applicable in all cases in which the legal rights, duties, and privileges of a party are required by any statute or constitutional provision to be determined by an agency after an opportunity for a hearing.
 These procedures may also apply when MTSU policy provides that a hearing take place pursuant to the provisions of the UAPA.

 A. The contested case procedures in the UAPA may apply in the following cases:

-A. demotion, suspension without pay, or termination of support staff employees where the employee has elected to pursue a UAPA hearing instead of an employee panel hearing as the final step of the grievance process (Policy 853 Classified Grievance and Complaint Policy and T.C.A. § 49-8-117);
+1. demotion, suspension without pay, or termination of support staff employees where the employee has elected to pursue a UAPA hearing instead of an employee panel hearing as the final step of the grievance process (Policy 853 Classified Grievance or Complaint and T.C.A. § 49-8-117);

-B. suspension or expulsion of a student who elects and properly requests a UAPA hearing instead of an institutional hearing (Policy 540 Student Conduct); and
+2. suspension or expulsion of a student who elects and properly requests a UAPA hearing instead of an institutional hearing (Policy 540 Student Conduct);

 4. any other case where law requires a contested case hearing and such a hearing is requested.